Ferroin/fvirt/README.md

 - Hypervisor connections support the context manager protocol.
-- Hypervisor objects provide iterator and mapping access to objects like domains and storage pools, including automatic connection management.
+- Hypervisor objects provide iterator and mapping access to objects like domains and storage pools, including reference-counted automatic connection management.
 - Storage pools provide iterator and mapping access to their volumes.
 - Object states are enumerables (like they are in the C API) instead of a somewhat opaque list of integer constants (like they are in